 Broadly speaking, my work concerns the reconstruction of objects (images, signals, functions, etc) from data.
 Applications range from image and signal processing to high-dimensional approximation and the numerical solution of PDEs.
-I am particularly interested in the development, application and analysis of compressed sensing techniques in these areas.
+I am particularly interested in the development, application and analysis of sparse recovery techniques in these areas.
 I also have ongoing interests in sampling theory, nonuniform sampling, stability barriers, high-order methods in approximation, non-classical Fourier methods, and the resolution of the Gibbs phenomenon.

 Listed below are some short summaries of my areas of research.
 For links to the papers cited, please see my Publications page.

 A new framework for compressed sensing

 Standard compressed sensing (CS) is based on sparsity, incoherence and uniform random subsampling.
 However, in many problems where CS is applied, e.g. imaging, these principles are poorly suited.Read more!

 - B. Adcock, A. C. Hansen, C. Poon and B. Roman, Breaking the coherence barrier: a new theory for compressed sensing.

 - B. Adcock, A. C. Hansen, and B. Roman, The quest for optimal sampling: computationally efficient, structure-exploiting measurements for compressed sensing.

 - B. Roman, B. Adcock and A. C. Hansen, On asymptotic structure in compressed sensing.